 Finally, with Spark Ads, you can boost existing posts to reach a bigger audience, just like you’re able to do on Instagram or Facebook.
 The cool thing about this is that you get the native feel and functionality of an organic video, making it feel more authentic.

 TikTok’s Lead Generation feature simplifies the process of capturing leads and allows users to fill out sign-up forms within the app.
 When luxury brand Nina Ricci launched a new perfume in Spain, they promoted it using Lead Generation:

 To get a free sample of the fragrance, users filled out an in-app form by following the blue button at the bottom of the screen.
 The campaign resulted in a 41.9% conversion rate and reduced the cost per lead by 83% when compared to past campaigns.

-With the power to go viral and increase awareness of your product, user-generated content (UGC) can be of immense benefit to your brand.
+Authenticity is the name of the game, and with the power to go viral and increase awareness of your product, user-generated content (UGC) can be immensely beneficial to your brand.

 Here’s how you can boost UGC and get the most out of it.